A few weeks ago @Wirednot lobbed a question to the internet with the familiar #WIFIQ tag:

-It's like a light bulb.
-If you're trying to get light to everyone in the room, where would you mount the light?
-IN THE CORNER OF COURSE.
+It’s like a light bulb.
+If you’re trying to get light to everyone in the room, where would you mount the light?
+IN THE CLOSET OF COURSE.

-Now, when you have to sell wireless access to a business owner, what do they naturally say "yeah, Wi-Fi sucks".
-Thanks to the corner guy, that business owner is now jaded.
-It's an uphill battle because some knucklehead thought they'd make a dime by installing Wi-Fi.
+Now, when you have to sell wireless access to a business owner wireless equipment what do they naturally say “yeah, Wi-Fi sucks”.
+Thanks to the closet guy, that business owner is now jaded.

 My advice, hey @UBNT, please encourage people to learn about wireless before they continue to do ridiculous stuff like this.